Instructor: Miya Natsuhara

-- Trace the behavior and state of Java code that uses basic control structures and data abstractions through its execution
+- Trace the behavior and state of a Java program that includes complex and/or compound data through its execution

-- Predict the behavior and results of executing Java code that uses basic control structures and data abstractions
+- Predict the behavior and results of executing a Java program that includes complex and/or compound data

-- Write functionally correct Java programs that meet a provided specification using control structures, primitive data types, and basic data abstractions
+- Write functionally correct Java programs that meet a provided specification using objects and compound data types

-- Select and apply the following primitive data types and basic data abstractions to manage and manipulate data:
+- Select and apply appropriate data structures to manage and manipulate data for a given problem:

-- Write programs that are readable and maintainable, and that conform to provided guidelines for style and implementation
+- Write programs and classes that are readable and maintainable, and that conform to provided guidelines for style and implementation

-- Clearly and effectively describe the behavior of a given code snippet
+- Clearly and effectively describe the behavior of a Java program that uses other classes

-- Produce clear and effective documentation to improve comprehension and maintainability of programs and methods
+- Produce clear and effective documentation to improve comprehension and maintainability of programs, methods, and classes

 - Determine the correctness of a program by evaluating its behavior as compared to a provided specification

-- Identify and enumerate a set of inputs or tests that are useful for determining the correctness of a program
+- Identify and enumerate a set of inputs or tests that are sufficient to determine the correctness of a program or class

 - Define and implement fixes for identified errors